stackblitz/use-stick-to-bottom/README.md

 # `useStickToBottom`

+> [!NOTE]
+> Designed with AI chat bots in mind.

-A lightweight zero-dependency React hook + component that automatically sticks to the bottom of container and smoothly animates the content to keep it's visual position on screen whilst new content is being added.
+A lightweight **zero-dependency** React hook + Component that automatically sticks to the bottom of container and smoothly animates the content to keep it's visual position on screen whilst new content is being added.

 ## Features